vanhoefm/fragattacks/README.md

     if you are using modified drivers, though it might be good to manually double-check this on your specific Linux distribution.

+14. It may help to add a delay between getting the IP address and the transmission of the first fragment/frame.
+    Do this using the `--pre-test-delay` parameter.

 <a id="id-extended-tests"></a>
 # 8. Extended Vulnerability Tests